The JobTrainer government funding initiative has been extended until 31 December, with the Australian Government committing $500 million.

 There are online study options available for courses too, meaning you can adapt your training to your existing commitments.
 Practical placement is also included within your course requirements to ensure you gain the confidence and capabilities required to succeed in your chosen field regardless of the delivery mode you choose.

 Early childhood education and care

-- Diploma in Early Childhood Education and Care (CHC50113): Strive toward a career as a Room Leader in early childhood services or kindergarten and even a Centre Director position with the Diploma.
-There’s also a university pathway to a Bachelor Degree in Education (Early childhood or primary) with Swinburne Online.
+- Diploma in Early Childhood Education and Care (CHC50121): Strive toward a career as a Room Leader in early childhood services or kindergarten and even a Centre Director position with the Diploma.
+There’s also a university pathway to a Bachelor Degree in Education (Early Childhood Teaching or Early Childhood and Primary Teaching) with Swinburne Online.

 - Certificate III in Individual Support (CHC33015): Become a personal care worker, a residential care worker or home care assistant and experience a career that empowers senior individuals to maintain independence and dignity as they grow older.